-The implementation of the policy will be reviewed by the Headteacher in consultation with the Assistant Head teacher for Behaviour and Inclusion every two years.
+The implementation of the policy will be reviewed by the Headteacher in consultation with the RSE and health education subject leader every two years.
 The overall policy will be reviewed by TKAT every two years.

-Any changes needed to the policy, including changes to the programmes, will be implemented by the Executive Headteacher.
+Any changes needed to the policy, including changes to the programmes, will be implemented by the Headteacher.